Access and Inclusion

 You are here

 The interdisciplinary program in Asian Studies focuses on the study of the language and cultures of Asia.
 In addition to Asian languages (Arabic, Chinese, Japanese, Korean, and Sanskrit), we list a wide variety of courses on Asia’s diverse histories and cultures, taught by our own faculty and colleagues from the departments of anthropology, art history, economics, history, international relations, politics, religion, and gender studies.
+If you are a first year student, we also offer helpful advice on selecting courses.

 An opportunity to read closely and inquisitively Cao Xueqin’s eighteenth-century masterpiece—The Story of the Stone.